 Also jailed and questioned was hoodlum George Kean.
-Kean took exception to the line of questioning and was charged with assaulting the three lawmen who were questioning him.
+Kean took exception to the line of questioning by police and was charged with assaulting the three lawmen who were questioning him.

 George Kean told Elston Brooks that he was “small time” and denied a published rumor that he was out to take over the local underworld and avenge the killing of Gene Paul Norris by lawmen earlier in 1957.
 Kean claimed to know nothing about the murder of Sid Foley.

 With the deaths of Foley, Eggleston, and Green, police were without three of their usual suspects in 1958 after a “pack” of masked bandits stormed a family at a house on Clayton Road West and took $300 in cash.
-The Star-Telegram said the trio had always been among the first questioned by police about such robberies.
+The Star-Telegram said Foley, Eggleston, and Green had always been among the first questioned by police about such robberies.